B2B Content Marketing Strategy: A Framework for Planning

 The focus of the market analysis is to identify external opportunities and best practices that are relevant to your content marketing strategy.
 This is to give us a better idea of where we stand relative to other industry players and competitors.

-1. Ecosystem review
+1. Ecosystem Review

 The ecosystem review involves understanding how your competitors are performing relative to your company.
 This includes looking at the content they are publishing and whether or not they are performing.
 This will reveal new content ideas to consider as well as practices in creating or publishing content that may be worth adopting.